mai-ng/spark2.0/databricks/r/README.md

 - **Linear Regression.dbc**: Get started with Linear Regression on DataBricks.

--**Logistic Regession.dbc**: get started with Logistic Regression on Databricks.
+- **Logistic Regession.dbc**: get started with Logistic Regression on Databricks.

 - **SparkLyr.dbc**: Get started with Sparklyr on Databricks.